anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHALL verify the signature of the pledge voucher status object and validate that it belongs to an accepted device in his domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status object.

-According to {{RFC8995}} section 5.7, the registrar SHOULD respond with an HTTP 200 but MAY simply fail with an HTTP 404 error.
+According to {{RFC8995}} section 5.7, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server logs the server SHOULD capture this telemetry information.